-Below-the-hook devices (also known as BTH devices) are lifting attachments that are used to connect a crane’s hook to the load.
+Below-the-hook devices (commonly referred to as BTH devices) are specialist lifting attachments designed to connect an overhead crane or hoist to the load being lifted.

-While below-the-hook devices are not part of the crane or hoist itself, they are a type of accessory which can make the lifting task safer, faster and more precise.
+Although below-the-hook lifting devices are not a component of the crane or hoist itself, they are an essential category of lifting accessory that can make lifting tasks safer, faster and more efficient.
+This is especially the case where the size, weight, shape or surface characteristics of the load make conventional sling arrangements impractical or unsuitable.

 BTH devices come in many forms, including: